wyim-pgl/DCBLAST/README.md

   --input <input filename> ##query fasta file

-  --size <output size> ## size of chunks usually a ll core x 2, if you have 160 core all nodes, you can use 320. please check it to your admin.
+  --size <output size> ## size of chunks usually all core x 2, if you have 160 core all nodes, you can use 320. please check it to your admin.

   --output <output filename> ##output folder name